Preston railway station: Services

+Proposed services

+In 2017, Liverpool City Region Combined Authority communicated its intention to introduce new battery trains, with view to putting Preston onto the Merseyrail network by extending the Northern Line from Ormskirk to Preston.
+It stated that "the potential use of battery powered Merseyrail units may improve the business case."

 In popular culture

 The autobiographical song "Cheap Day Return", on the Jethro Tull album Aqualung (1971), is set on the Preston platform, a transfer stop on the return leg of a trip from London to Blackpool.